frcnextinnovation/NI-Programming-Guide/README.md

 ### 2.4 Programming-Practices

 - Always use `@Override`.
+- Always use `synchronized ` for all methods about IO.
-- Don't ignore to catch exceptions.
+- Do not ignore catching exceptions.
-- Be clear about the order of instantiate .
+- Always specify the order of instantiation.

 ## Maintainers